StealthGraph: Exposing Domain-Specific Risks in LLMs through Knowledge-Graph-Guided Harmful Prompt Generation: Methodology

 \algrenewcommand\algorithmicrequire{\textbf{Input:}} \algrenewcommand\algorithmicensure{\textbf{Output:}}

 \algrenewcommand\algorithmicindent{1.2em}

 During rewriting, each candidate $X_{\mathrm{imp}}$ must satisfy two constraints: \emph{semantic consistency} and \emph{fluency}.
 We enforce both constraints using a quality model $\mathcal{M}_{\mathrm{qual}}$, which outputs two binary judgments: \texttt{intent\_preserved} (whether $X_{\mathrm{imp}}$ preserves the harmful intent of $X_{\mathrm{ori}}$) and \texttt{is\_fluent} (whether $X_{\mathrm{imp}}$ is natural and coherent).
-Only candidates meeting both constraints are retained; others are discarded.
-For each retained candidate, we query the target model to obtain a response $Y$ and apply an obfuscation evaluator $\mathcal{M}_{\mathrm{obf\_eval}}(X_{\mathrm{imp}}, Y)$ to determine whether the prompt successfully evades the safety mechanism (i.e., the target model does not refuse and enables realization of the original harmful intent).
+Only candidates that meet both constraints are retained; others are discarded.
+For each retained candidate, we query the target model to obtain a response $Y$ and then apply an obfuscation evaluator $\mathcal{M}_{\mathrm{obf\_eval}}(X_{\mathrm{imp}}, Y)$ to determine whether the prompt successfully evades the safety mechanism (i.e., the target model does not refuse and enables realization of the original harmful intent).
 We stop early once a retained candidate achieves successful obfuscation and return it as $X_{\mathrm{res}}$; otherwise, failure information is fed back to guide subsequent rewriting, and upon reaching the iteration limit, we keep the most recent highest-quality candidate.
-The full procedure appears in Algorithm~\ref{alg:dualpath}, with obfuscation templates and domain-context cards provided in Appendix~\ref{app:prompt_obf}.
+The full procedure appears in Algorithm~\ref{alg:twostrategy}, with obfuscation templates and domain-context cards further provided in Appendix~\ref{app:prompt_obf}.
 To reduce the impact of LLM stochasticity, we apply a final post-hoc verification over the synthesized dataset using $\mathcal{M}_{\mathrm{qual}}$, filtering out cases caused by evaluation hallucination or unintended loss of harmful intent.

 Our method differs fundamentally from prior jailbreak work.
 Rather than focusing on safety bypass alone, we aim to expose covert, domain-specific harmful prompts.
 Prior approaches, such as Rewrite to Jailbreak~\cite{huang-etal-2025-rewrite} and gradient-based optimization~\cite{zou2023universaltransferableadversarialattacks}, typically treat target model responses as training signals or optimization objectives.
 In contrast, we use them solely as an efficiency criterion, terminating iteration once sufficient obfuscation is achieved.
+Accordingly, the artifact produced by our framework is a reusable dataset of domain-grounded harmful queries for safety evaluation and alignment, rather than a collection of prompts optimized to jailbreak a fixed target model.